-Headed up by John Arthur, who is both the Provincial Grand Master of the Craft and the Provincial Grand Superintendent of the Chapter, the team comprises his Deputies, Assistants and Principals, ably assisted by the Provincial Grand Secretary.
+Headed up by John Paul Thompson, who is both the Provincial Grand Master of the Craft and the Provincial Grand Superintendent of the Chapter, the team comprises his Deputies, Assistants and Principals, ably assisted by the Provincial Grand Secretary.

 Michael was born in South Shields in 1972 and lives in Jarrow with his wife Kelly and son Joseph.
 Michael has been in the Motor Trade for most of his life and is a Partner in successful independent Motor Factor in South Tyneside.